Home> Countries> Australia> Papua New Guinea

 Papua New Guinea, officially the Independent State of Papua New Guinea.

-and to the north of Australia.
+north of Australia.

 Reason for naming the country